 - The abstract mentions that fault localization techniques require "non-trivial number of test cases".
 Previous work, such as Abreu et al. 2009, state that 20 passed and 6 failed runs suffice for fault localization.
 I do not think that this is a non-trivial number, and therefore this statement should be somehow backed up.

-Response: Thank you for the questions.
-We have cut these sentences in abstract.
-We have rephrased the abstract as following:
+Response: Thank you for the question.
+We have rephrased the abstract as follows:

 “Although most fault localization techniques can localize faults relatively accurately even with a small number of test cases, choosing the right test cases and creating oracles for them are not easy.”

+We also added the related citations in Section 5.1.4:

+"We also find that in our experiments the average debugging cost of using Dms will not reduce noticeably even if more labeled test cases beyond 50 are added further (See Figure 3), which is in line with studies in the literature (e.g. Abreu et al, 2009; Liblit et al, 2005) that tens of passed and failed spectra may suffice for fault localization."

 Comment: Labeling in the abstract and introduction is not clear what it refers to.
 It then becomes clear that it refers to label a test case as pass/fail

 Response: Thank you for the question.
-We have changed the “labeling” as “label a test case as pass/fail”.
+We have added an explanatory phrase "(i.e., effort needed to decide whether the test cases pass or fail)".

 Comment: Introduction's second paragraph mentions the work of Baah et al. 2011 as being an example of Spectrum-based fault localization.
 That is not really just spectrum-based fault localization in my opinion.